AIE-Seattle-Prog/git-focused/README.md

   - retrieve new commits from another git repo
 - git clone
   - creates a local copy of a remote repository for you on your computer
+- git branch
+  - if given a name, creates a new branch with that name
+  - if not given a name, it will list branches and indicate the current branch
+- git checkout
+  - switch to another branch
+  - ... and does like fifty other things (we'll get to those in time)

 ## Working Directory